The Missing Link (1927 film)

-The Missing Link is a 1927 American silent comedy film directed by Charles Reisner and starring Syd Chaplin, Ruth Hiatt and Tom McGuire.
-The title is a reference to the so-called "missing link" that connects man and the ape.
+The Missing Link is a 1927 American synchronized sound comedy film directed by Charles Reisner and starring Syd Chaplin, Ruth Hiatt and Tom McGuire.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the Vitaphone sound-on-disc process.
+The title of the film is a reference to the so-called "missing link" that connects man and the ape.
+A print exists at the Gosfilmofond film archive.